derailed-community/derailed.py/README.md

 # Washington

-Washington is the official Community Python API wrapper for Discoursy's API.
+Washington is the official Community Python API wrapper for Derailed's API.

 ## Summary